 Meanwhile, 20” and even 30” aperture Dobsonians are not uncommon and can be pretty easily transported and assembled by one person.

 Our top 5 guide highlights our favorite Dobsonian telescopes for a variety of budgets and apertures, but in general, here are some of the brands and models of Dobsonians we can vouch for:

-- Orion – SkyQuest XT, XX lines, SkyLine, StarBlast 4.5”, SkyScanner 100mm – avoid the other SkyScanner and StarBlast products, they are low in quality
+- Orion – SkyQuest XT, XX lines, SkyLine, StarBlast 4.5”, SkyScanner 100mm – avoid the other SkyScanner and StarBlast products, as they are low in quality

 - Zhumell – Z series Deluxe and tabletop Dobsonians